Repatriation (cultural property): Returns

 The Return of Cultural Heritage program run by the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) began in 2019, the year before the 250th anniversary of Captain James Cook's first voyage to Australia.
 The program has worked towards the return of a number of the approximately 105,000 identified objects held by foreign institutions.

 In late October 2019 the first collection of many sacred artefacts held in US museums were returned by Illinois State Museum.
 Forty-two Aranda (Arrernte) and Bardi Jawi objects removed from central Australia in 1920 were the first group.
 The next phase of the project would repatriate 40 culturally significant objects from the Manchester Museum in the UK, which would be returned to the Aranda, Ganggalidda, Garawa, Nyamal and Yawuru peoples.
 AIATSIS project leader Christopher Simpson said they hoped that the project could evolve into an ongoing program for the Federal Government.
 In November 2019, the objects were returned from Manchester Museum, which included sacred artefacts collected 125 years earlier from the Nyamal people of the Pilbara region of Western Australia.
 Manchester Museum returned 19 sacred objects to the Arrernte people during the COVID-19 pandemic, which was finally celebrated in May 2021.
 Another 17 items held at the Kluge-Ruhe Aboriginal Art Collection at the University of Virginia also due to be returned to a number of Aboriginal nations.
 Four items in the Auckland Institute and Museum in New Zealand are to be returned to the AIATSIS at the end of 2022.
 Belonging to the Waramungu people, they were collected by Baldwin Spencer in the early 20th century.
+In September 2023, Manchester Museum has returned 174 artefacts to Indigenous Australian people.
+The director for culture and emergencies at UNESCO said "May this occasion be a source of inspiration, encouraging others to embark on similar journeys."

 While communities note the positive impact of returning bones of ancestors back to their country of origin, some also declare it has provoked tensions within communities e.g. the requirement of legal title of land to bury them and determining who has the authority to perform traditional ceremonies.